absence de règles sans grossesse

 🩵 Polycystic ovary syndrome (PCOS)

-Affecting 10% of women of childbearing age, PCOS is a hormonal imbalance marked by excessive production of androgens (male hormones) and insulin resistance.
-This condition disrupts the maturation of ovarian follicles, leading to anovulatory (no ovulation) or irregular cycles.
+Affecting 10% of women of reproductive age, PCOS is a hormonal imbalance characterized by excessive androgen (male hormone) production and insulin resistance.
+This disorder disrupts the maturation of ovarian follicles, leading to anovulatory cycles (no ovulation) or irregular cycles.

 Symptoms often include